Understand-Anything vs Graphify: I Tested Both on My SaaS

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:41, where the video says: “can see this is how much token has consumed and also how many nodes and edges it has generated.
 Okay, so now I'm going to show you how we can use the graph I hear to generate the...”

 03